Skip to main menu Skip to content Skip to footer

 When it comes to making a diagnosis, it is important to make the distinction between a skills deficit and a performance deficit.
 Children with selective mutism have a performance deficit because they have the ability to speak but cannot demonstrate it in every setting, while children on the spectrum have skills deficits, so can’t demonstrate certain skills regardless of the setting.

 Children with selective mutism may also display other symptoms that may lead to alarm bells being sounded for autism.
 Some kids with SM appear very “shut down” in their affect.
-“Because the kid’s trying, whether he knows it or not, to convince people to back off, he’s also going to have poor eye contact like a kid on the spectrum, flat affect like a kid on the spectrum,” said Dr. Kurtz.
-“He’s not going to look like a kid whose only issue is that he is stuck in terms of being able to talk.”
+“Because the kid’s trying, whether they know it or not, to convince people to back off, they’re also going to have poor eye contact like a kid on the spectrum, flat affect like a kid on the spectrum,” said Dr. Kurtz.
+“They’re not going to look like a kid whose only issue is that they are stuck in terms of being able to talk.”

 Sadness, fatigue, and difficulties thinking clearly